rikoarik/BooksFinder/README.md

 ## ✨ Features

 - **🔍 Book Search**: Search for books by title or author using the Open Library API
+- **📚 Initial Book Display**: Automatically displays popular books when first opened without requiring search
+- **🔄 Smart Sorting**: Sort books by relevance, newest, oldest, random, or key - works independently of search
+- **📖 Manual Paging**: Efficient manual pagination with auto-load more when scrolling (no Paging 3 dependency)
 - **🎨 Modern UI**: Clean, Material 3 design with Jetpack Compose inspired by modern design trends
 - **🌙 Dark/Light Theme**: Toggle between dark and light themes with persistent preferences
 - **🌍 Multi-Language**: Support for English and Indonesian languages
-- **📚 Book Details**: Comprehensive book information including cover, description, publisher, ISBN, and subjects
+- **📖 Book Details**: Comprehensive book information including cover, description, publisher, ISBN, and subjects
 - **❤️ Favorites**: Save and manage your favorite books locally using Room database
 - **📱 Offline Support**: View your favorite books even without internet connection
 - **🎯 Responsive Design**: Optimized for different screen sizes and orientations
 - **⚙️ Settings**: Easy access to theme and language preferences
+- **🚀 Performance Optimized**: Fast loading with optimized page size and caching

 ## 🏗️ Architecture